[Estimated time to read: 3 minutes or while you download an account opening form]

-The world has been in frenzy since the Panama Papers were leaked – thousands of confidential documents detailing offshore accounts published, with the secrets of some of the world’s richest exposed.
-The media have been generous with calling out politicians as corrupt and business tycoons as evaders of tax.
-We cannot say for sure.
-But this brings into mind the question that most people are asking – are offshore accounts really illegal.
+The world has been in a bit of a frenzy since the Panama Papers were leaked – thousands of confidential documents detailing offshore accounts published, with the secrets of some of the world’s richest exposed.

-Here we dispel the myths about offshore banking and explain the simple truths behind this less-than-murky world that the media has made us believe.
+Here, we dispel the 5 main myths about offshore banking, and explain the simple truths behind this less-than-murky world that the media has made us believe in.

 Myth 1 – People only use offshore banks to evade tax